-Using the cable ties provided seal the liner closed in the bag, so it is tight and compact, do not cut your cable ties, trim off any liner excess.
+Using the cable ties provided seal the liner closed inside the bag, so it is tight and compact, do not cut your cable ties, trim off any liner excess.

 Now tighten the draw string on the inner collar make sure that is as tight as you can get it.

-Feed the end of the strap through the plastic fastener and pull the strap so it tightens the strap and locks the strap tightly in the plastic fastener.
+Feed the end of the strap through the plastic fastener and pull the strap so it tightens and locks the strap securely in the plastic fastener.

-Three easy ways to get the most out of your sandbag!
+Some suggestions to get the most out of your sandbag: